- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 Assault and robbery occasionally occur in large cities.
 Tourists have been targeted.

-Travellers have been drugged and robbed while drinking in nightclubs and bars in Moscow or after accepting offers of food, drink or transportation from strangers.
+Travellers have been drugged and robbed while drinking in nightclubs and bars or after accepting offers of food, drink or transportation from strangers.

 There have been reports of harassment, mistreatment and extortion by police or other local officials.